Xbox streaming stick: everything we know about Xbox Keystone

 Microsoft's elusive Xbox streaming stick is still in the works.
 But what will the cloud-based console really offer us?

 Microsoft’s long-rumored Xbox streaming stick is as enigmatic as it is exciting.
-The cloud-based box – currently codenamed Xbox Keystone – is an in-development streaming device that could ring in the next wave of console gaming.
+A cloud-based box – currently codenamed Xbox Keystone – it will function as a plug-in streaming device, and could mark the next step in console gaming.

 Xbox streaming stick release date 📅